Met Office issues amber warnings for snow and ice on Thursday

 Up to 25cm of snow is forecast across the Peak District and the southern Pennines.

-The Met Office has issued amber weather warnings for snow for parts of northern England and North Wales on Thursday.
+Amber weather warnings for snow have been issued for parts of northern England and North Wales on Thursday.

 Up to 25cm of snow is forecast across the Peak District and the southern Pennines, with a warning in force from noon until 6pm.